Charry2014/ai-catflap/README.md

 # Getting Started
 ## Background
 There are several projects on the internet that describe getting AI (object detection, to be more precise) to work on the Raspberry Pi.
-This one is a little different as it describes how to get a product working and installed in situ, doing something useful.
+This one is a little different as it describes how to get a product working, using a custom model, installed in situ, doing something useful.
 There are many stages to this.

 Here, in approximate sequence of necessity, are those stages.
 As mentioned above, these instructions attempt to describe all the steps necessary to get this project working, including training the model, through to installation and monitoring.
 If you need more detail, just ask.